co-operating-systems/PhD/Logic/ACLsDont.md

 The problem arises because the modality of who said what is ignored in simple ACL systems.
-If those are not ignored, then the problem does not arrive.
+If those are not ignored, then the problem does not manifest itself.
-The capabilities are just what one would call in intuitionistic logic a proof object.
+The capabilities are just what one would call, in intuitionistic logic, a proof object.

-Proof objects need not be opaque.
+Note that Proof objects need not be opaque.
 They can be signed statements with semantics.